We are delighted to invite you to share in our joy as we unite in marriage.

 • Box Office Rush Tickets:

-For pretty much all performing arts shows in the city, it's always an option to go to the box office in person to ask for cheap seats for that day's performance.
+For pretty much all performing arts shows in the city, it's always an option to go to the box office in person to ask for cheap tickets for that day's performance.
 (This also avoids processing fees.)
-Check online to verify there are still some unsold tickets, check box office hours, then go request rush tickets (you must say the word "rush" in order to get the good price).
+Check online to verify there are still unsold seats, check box office hours, then go request rush tickets (you must say the word "rush" in order to get the good price).

 You could spend 10 years here and still not see them all!
 I created Google Maps lists originally for my own personal use, but have updated them to share with visitors.
 I hope they are helpful in planning what to see based on your budget and schedule!